“`html

 Current Inheritance Tax Rates in the UK

-The current inheritance tax rate is 40% on the taxable estate above the nil-rate band.
-To illustrate how this works, let’s consider the following table:
+The current inheritance tax rate is 40% on the taxable estate above the nil rate band.
+If you leave at least 10% of your net estate to charity, the rate is reduced to 36%.
+To illustrate how this works, consider the following table:

 Understanding these rates and thresholds is essential for reducing inheritance tax liabilities.
-By planning ahead and utilizing available exemptions, such as inheritance tax exemptions for certain gifts or charitable donations, you can minimize the tax burden on your estate.
+By planning ahead and utilising available exemptions — such as the Residence Nil Rate Band (an additional £175,000 per person when a qualifying home is left to direct descendants), the annual gift exemption, and inheritance tax exemptions for charitable donations — you can significantly minimise the tax burden on your estate.
+A married couple can potentially combine their allowances for a total tax-free threshold of up to £1,000,000 (£650,000 NRB + £350,000 RNRB).

 Make Use of the Nil Rate Band

-To minimise inheritance tax, it’s essential to grasp the concept of the nil-rate band and how it applies to your estate.
-The nil-rate band is a fundamental aspect of inheritance tax planning, allowing you to pass on a certain amount of your estate tax-free.
+To minimise inheritance tax, it’s essential to understand the nil rate band and how it applies to your estate.
+The nil rate band is a fundamental element of inheritance tax planning, allowing you to pass on a certain amount of your estate free of IHT.

 What Is the Nil Rate Band?

-The nil-rate band refers to the portion of your estate that is exempt from inheritance tax.
-Currently, this band is set at £325,000.
-This means that individuals can pass on up to £325,000 without incurring inheritance tax.
+The nil rate band (NRB) is the portion of your estate that is exempt from inheritance tax.
+Currently, this is set at £325,000 per person — and critically, it has been frozen at this level since 2009 with no increase until at least April 2031.
+This means that individuals can pass on up to £325,000 free of inheritance tax.
 It’s a significant allowance that can substantially reduce your tax liability when properly utilised.

 How to Maximise Its Benefits

-To maximise the benefits of the nil-rate band, it’s crucial to understand how it interacts with other aspects of your estate.
-For example, if you have a large estate, you might consider gifting assets during your lifetime to reduce your taxable estate.
-However, it’s essential to be aware of the potential inheritance tax implications of such actions.
+To maximise the benefits of the nil rate band, it’s crucial to understand how it interacts with other aspects of your estate.
+For example, if you have a larger estate, you might consider gifting assets during your lifetime to reduce your taxable estate.
+However, it’s essential to be aware of the potential inheritance tax implications of such actions — particularly the 7-year rule for Potentially Exempt Transfers and the Gift with Reservation of Benefit rules.

 Here are some strategies to consider:

-• Make gifts within the annual gift allowance to reduce your estate’s value.
+- Make gifts within the annual gift exemption (£3,000 per tax year, with one year’s carry-forward) to steadily reduce your estate’s value.

-• Utilise trusts to manage your estate and potentially reduce inheritance tax.
+- Utilise lifetime trusts — particularly discretionary trusts — to manage your estate and potentially reduce inheritance tax.
+Transfers into trust within the nil rate band incur no entry charge.

-By carefully planning and making the most of the nil-rate band, you can significantly reduce your inheritance tax liability.
-We recommend consulting with a specialist to tailor a plan that suits your specific circumstances and ensures you’re taking full advantage of the available allowances.
+By carefully planning and making the most of the nil rate band and RNRB, you can significantly reduce your inheritance tax liability.
+We recommend consulting with a specialist to tailor a plan that suits your specific circumstances — as Mike Pugh says, “the law, like medicine, is broad.
+You wouldn’t want your GP doing surgery.”

 Gift During Your Lifetime